RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Introduction

-In this paper, we address a specific problem to demonstrate the effectiveness of constraining the action space in RL for CO problems.
+Reinforcement Learning (RL) has emerged as a powerful approach for solving complex combinatorial optimization (CO) problems\cite{grinsztajn2023reinforcement, wang2021deep, mazyavkina2021reinforcement}.
+Two key insights underpin the use of RL in CO: first, that the search space of CO can be effectively encoded as vector embeddings; and second, gradients can be computed even when the objective is a black-box function or non-differentiable.
+A significant advantage of RL-based approaches is their ability to generalize: once trained, they can solve new instances of CO problems without requiring retraining from scratch \cite{dong2020deep}.
+When addressing real-world problems through combinatorial optimization, utilizing insights from the specific domain can lead to improved performance compared with standard CO problems.
+However, integrating this domain knowledge into RL frameworks poses significant challenges.
+Existing methods often fail to leverage domain knowledge effectively.
+Typically, this knowledge is incorporated by either augmenting states or modifying rewards \cite{DBLP:conf/aaai/PratesALLV19,DBLP:conf/ictai/LemosPAL19,DBLP:conf/nips/KaraliasL20}; however, these approaches do not fully incorporate the domain knowledge, and may result in suboptimal performance.
+To address this issue, we propose a novel approach that employs a constrained action space informed by domain knowledge. \textit{Domain knowledge and constrained action space. }In this paper, we address a specific problem to demonstrate the effectiveness of constraining the action space in RL for CO problems.
 Our primary focus is on the Normalized Cut (NC) of a graph, which is suitable to balance the simulating traffic on road networks.
-Figure \ref{fig:domain-knowledge} illustrates the proposed direction of our work.
-Existing RL methods for solving graph partitioning problems typically involve the direct movement of adjacent nodes between partitions.
+Existing RL methods ~\cite{shah2024neurocut} for solving graph partitioning problems typically involve the direct movement of adjacent nodes between partitions.
 These approaches have full action space, but often require a long or potentially unlimited number of steps to achieve optimal partitions.
-In contrast, our method integrates domain knowledge pertaining to ring and wedge partitioning.
-By constraining the action space to the partition radius and angle, we significantly reduce the necessary number of steps, and resulting in improved partitioning outcomes.
+In contrast, our method integrates domain knowledge pertaining to ring and wedge partitioning and produces improved partitioning outcomes.
+Figure \ref{fig:domain-knowledge} (Sec. \ref{sec:our_method}) illustrates an overview of the proposed approach of our work.